Europe Packing List for Families (2020)

 ☑ Loungewear (2 to 4) - Basic shirts and pajamas so your little one can be comfy around the hotel / Airbnb and while sleeping.

 ☑ Underwear / Socks (7 to 9) - Pack a few extra undies for the kids because accidents happen.
 And extra socks too!

 ☑ Inflatable booster car seat - Pack a portable car seat if you’re traveling with a larger kid.
 If you have a smaller kid, you might need to rent a regular car seat on your Europe destination.

 ☑ Baby carrier - Opt for a carrier with hip seat like this one cause it’s easier on your back and shoulders when carrying the baby.
-For Europe, a stroller isn’t recommended because of the cobblestone streets.
-Or you can just rent locally if you’re planning on visiting non cobblestone areas.
+A stroller isn’t ideal because of the cobblestone streets in Europe.

-☑ Potty topper - Just nice to have gear especially when you’re still potty training your kid.
+☑ Potty topper - Just nice to have especially when you’re still potty training your kid.

 ☑ Sippy cup - Pack no-leak sippy cups so you can just keep refilling them with water (instead of buying water bottles).

 ☑ Walking shoes - There’s going to be lots of walking...
-The Skechers Go Walk range is a good option (for moms and for dads) or All Birds.
-They’re easy slip ons so you’d have no trouble in the airport!
-Here’s the version for the kiddos (for boys and for girls).
+The Skechers Go Walk range or All Birds are both good options.
+They’re easy slip ons so you’ll have no trouble in the airport!

 ☑ Sandals / flats - This one’s optional for the adults for those dressy nights!